LIT-Rumors/lit-rumors.github.io/pages/team.md

 <div align="justify">
 <p style="margin-top:1px">
 Hussein Marah graduated recently in 2020 and obtained his MS.c at the <a href="https://ube.ege.edu.tr/eng-/Homepage.html" target="_new">International Computer Graduate School</a> at Ege University, Turkey.
 During his studies, he was a member of the <a href="http://akademik.ube.ege.edu.tr/serlab/index.html" target="_new">Software Engineering Research Laboratory (Ege-SERLab)</a>.
-The general area of his studies is software engineering, especially focusing on the model-driven engineering and cyber physical systems.</a>
+The general area of his studies is software engineering, especially focusing on the model-driven engineering and cyber physical systems.
 </p>
 <p style="margin-top:1px">
 Currently, he has joined and started working at the Department for Business Informatics at the Johannes Kepler University Linz.